 Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

-Hello fellow readers, Two unsightly rose dilemmas came to my attention, requiring a revisit of suggested rose remedies.
-We’ve chatted before about the plethora of rose challenges such as spider mites and aphids that often run amok.
-Never mind the fungus amongst them like black spot and powdery mildew they are famous for.
-Then there’s deer who enjoy nibbling, which is odd given their prickly nature.
+We’ve chatted about the plethora of rose challenges, such as spider mites and aphids that can run amok.
+Never mind the fungus amongst them, like black spot and powdery mildew they are famous for.
+Then deer enjoy nibbling, which is odd given roses’ prickly nature.
+Thankfully, there are more resistant rose varieties.
+But even with that, dilemmas can arise.

 Holy rose remedies are often manageable.